lucasfurno/docs_en/edge-orchestrator/edge-node/index.md

 After downloading, you must follow the steps below, in order to install the Edge Orchestrator agent to your device:

-1- Install the Edge Orchestrator agent:
+1- Install the Edge Orchestrator agent:<br />
 `chmod +x edge-orchestrator`<br />
 `./edge-orchestrator install`